AdamFreemer/url_shortener_api/README.md

 #### Using the API

+* Note: you can substitute `https://micro-url-api.herokuapp.com` in place of `localhost:3001` in the instructions below, to test against the active Heroku demo app of this repo.

 1. To create a short url link:

     * In your client, create a POST to: `localhost:3001/api/v1/links`